-THEREFORE BE IT RESOLVED that the Historic Preservation Commission hereby supports the nomination of 1830 Sutter Street, also known as Japanese YWCA/Issei Women's Building, to the National Register of Historic Places.
+THEREFORE BE IT RESOLVED, that the Historic Preservation Commission hereby initiates designation of 1830 Sutter Street (aka Japanese YWCA/Issei Women's Building), Assessor's Parcel Block No. 0676, Lot No. 035, as a Landmark pursuant to Article 10 of the Planning Code.